 Heat stroke is a dangerous and potentially fatal condition.

-The body has lost all ability to self regulate itself.
-Generally a person suffering for Heat stroke is past the point of being able to self monitor or help themselves.
-Any person suffering form heat stroke will need immediate medical assistance.
+The body has lost all ability to self-regulate itself.
+A person suffering from heat stroke is past the point of being able to self-monitor or help themselves.
+Any person suffering from heat stroke will need immediate medical assistance.
 Many of the symptoms mirror those of Heat Exhaustion.
 The difference is these symptoms tend to be more severe.
 One significant difference is the color of the skin.
 Instead of being cool and pale the skin may appear hot, red and dry.
 A person in this state needs more than a cup of water and rest.
 They need medical assistance.
-If you observe a person in this condition then it is necessary to call 911 if there isn't any one around to help.
+If you observe a person in this condition, then it is necessary to call 911.

-This is another potentially dangerous and even deadly condition.
-A simplistic description of this, is overhydation.
-This can occur because the water intake is not balanced the proper amount of sodium and electrolytes.
-Ironically this over abundance of water causes one to be more thirsty.
+Hyponatremia is another potentially dangerous and even deadly condition.
+A simplistic description of hyponatremia, is overhydration.
+Hyponatremia while running, occurs because too much water is being consumed.
+Sodium,potassium and other electrolytes aren't in proper balanced with the water in one's system.
+Ironically this overabundance of water causes one to be more thirsty.

-Some of the symptoms are similar to Heat exhaustion such as headaches and vomiting.
+Some of the symptoms of hyponatremia are similar to Heat exhaustion such as headaches and vomiting.
 The one symptom that truly stands out on the onset is bloating.
-It may be impossible to remove rings from the fingers of a person suffering from Hyponatremia.
+For example, it may be impossible to remove rings from the fingers of a person suffering from Hyponatremia.
 Hands and other extremities can be visibly swollen.